 Practical implications - The COVID-19 pandemic brought a crisis for businesses but has provided many positive transformations.
 SME entrepreneurs should sustain their survival strategies and seize external support to enhance their potential.
-Various efforts due to the pandemic have created innovations, honed business resiliency, and increased competitiveness.
+Due to the pandemic, various efforts have created innovations, honed business resiliency, and increased competitiveness.

 Originality/value - SMEs struggled with the crisis and responded by utilizing many retrenchment strategies.
-This study is among the first to provide empirical evidence of the emergency response that resulted in fruitful impacts.
+This study is among the first to provide empirical evidence of an emergency response that has resulted in fruitful impacts.
 The findings can be generalized to represent the behavior of SMEs, especially in emerging countries.